-The SmartFusion2 device also initializes the system controller to run the ISP service.
-The SmartFusion2 device detects the connected USB mass storage device and accesses the programming files.
-The Cortex-M3 processor reads 512 byte blocks of the programming file data from the USB mass storage device and sends the received blocks of data to the system controller ISP service.
+The Cortex-M3 processor sends the received blocks of data to the system controller ISP service.
 The system controller ISP service executes the ISP operation in the requested mode and reports the status to the Cortex-M3 processor.
-Refer to the "Demo Design Description" section on page 8 for information on the various modes of operation.
+See "Demo Design Description" on page 7 for information on modes of operation.

-Figure 2 • Top Level Demo Diagram
+Figure 2 • Top-Level demo diagram

-There are two ways to connect the host PC to the SmartFusion2 device:
+There are two ways to connect the Host PC to the SmartFusion2 device:

-- Using the USB-RS232 Serial adapter or the RS232 cable. - Refer to the "Running the Demo Design" section on page 12. - Using the USB to UART (FTDI) interface. - Refer to the "Appendix 1: Connecting the SmartFusion2 Device to the Host PC Through the USB to UART (FTDI) Interface" on page 24.
+- Using the USB-RS232 Serial adapter or the RS232 cable. - See "Running the Demo Design" section on page 12. - · Using the USB to UART (FTDI) interface. - See "Appendix 1: Connecting the SmartFusion2 Device to the Host PC Through the USB to UART (FTDI) Interface" on page 20.